Frequently Asked Questions

 My home is perfect, why won't you give me 'Dog X'?!

-We understand that it can be difficult if you are notified that you won't be a candidate for a particular dog, however, please know that we make these decisions with the dog in mind.
+We understand that it can be difficult when you aren't the best a candidate for a particular dog, however, please know that we make these decisions with the dog in mind.
 Our foster homes embrace these dogs into their families and help us determine what the best fit for them would be.
 Often, there are particulars for a specific dog that mean that dog would just not be a good fit in your home.

 I have or know of a Newfoundland in need, how do I begin the surrender process?